tlossen/zig/README.md

 # ZIG

 ZIG is a simple data format.
-It is designed to be edited by hand.
+It is designed to be easily edited by hand.
-(Is is also quite easy to parse and generate, though.)
+It is also pretty easy to parse and generate, though.

+ZIG is indentation-based, like Python or Coffeescript.

 Here is a short example: